Stonetech66/MicroRide/README.md

 <h1 align="center">MicroRide</h1>
 MicroRide is a cutting-edge and scalable microservice application that showcases a robust implementation of distributed systems and the effective utilization of modern technologies.
 Designed as a simplified ride application, MicroRide demonstrates key architectural patterns and seamless integration with various tools.
+Developed as a hands-on project to learn building microservice applications, MicroRide encompasses essential features while providing insights into future enhancements.

 ## 🚀 Key Features